foundriesio/docs/source/user-guide/docker-vscode/docker-vscode.rst

    Installing Docker extension on Visual Studio Code

-- 1) Click on Extensions
+- 1) Click on `Extensions`
-- 2) Search for docker
+- 2) Search for `docker`
 - 3) Select the Docker extension
 - 4) Install Docker extension

+Now you have everything to start to build and deploy the Docker Compose Application on the device.
 Development Workflow
 --------------------

-Now you have everything to start to build and deploy the Docker Compose Application on the Target.

-Click on explorer to see the file tree you have on the containers folder:
+Click on `EXPLORER` to see the file tree you have on the containers folder:

 .. figure:: /_static/userguide/docker-vscode/explorer.png
    :width: 900